BDNYC/UltracoolTypingKit/README.md

 # UltracoolTypingKit
 Home for qualitative spectral typing GUI that follows the Cruz Method as proposed in <Cruz et al. (2017)>.
 Currently this GUI spectral types L field, L beta and L gamma brown dwarfs.
-This code is written in Python 3.6, and does not yet have functionality for Python 2.
+This code is written in Python 3.6, and does not yet have functionality for Python 2 and works with input fits files of NIR spectra.

 ## Usage